DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/Grid/Editing/Descriptions/Grid-Editing-NewItemRow.md

 * If validation fails, the component displays error icons.
 * If validation succeeds, the component saves changes and starts editing a new row.

 In this demo, validation is disabled.
 Once focus leaves the New Item Row, the Grid adds the row to the data source.
+The [EditOnKeyPress](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.EditOnKeyPress) property is enabled and row editing starts once you begin typing.